rauledutorres/rauledutorres/README.md

 ### Hi there 👋

+My name is Raúl Torres.
+I'm Venezuelan currently living in Spain.

+Right now, I'm currently learning Full Stack Web Developing with HTML, CSS, and JavaScript.

+I prevously worked with filmmaking and video editing at film school in Caracas and Madrid.

 <!--
 **rauledutorres/rauledutorres** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.